api-platform/docs/admin/handling-relations-to-collections.md

-# Handling Relations to Collections
+# Handling Relations

+API Platform Admin handles all types of relations (including `to-many` ones automatically!

 Let's consider an API exposing `Person` and `Book` resources linked by a `many-to-many` relation (through the `authors` property).